Web Fonts and Sustainability

 Web fonts have expanded the designer’s palette and often provide a richer experience for users—but how can we make them more sustainable?

-In this post, we will explore the different types of fonts that a designer can choose for a web-based project, and how each of those types of fonts impact HTTP requests, page weight and performance, and a website’s sustainability.
+In this post, we will explore the different types of fonts that a designer can choose for a web-based project, and how each of those types of fonts impact HTTP requests, page weight and performance, and can contribute or subtract from the sustainability of a website’s design.

 Types of Fonts

 First, let’s consider the talk about the types of fonts that can be used in a web-based design:

 - System fonts: System fonts are common fonts, like Arial and Times New Roman, that are viewable on all types of devices, whether you have a Mac or PC.
 This type of font is installed by default on a computer, whether or not that computer is connected to the internet.
 Here are some examples of system fonts.

 - Web fonts: Web fonts offer designers hundreds of fonts to choose from.
 The fonts are hosted online instead of on your local computer.
 That helps make a broader range of fonts available to computers that might not have a particular font installed on them.

 - DIY web fonts: Designers can also create a custom set of web fonts.
 These fonts are also hosted online.
 There are several steps that you can take to optimize the performance of DIY web font sets.

 Pixels are powered by energy.
 According to a recent report in the New York Times, the United States’ data centers use as much of 10 billion watts of electricity per year.
 Much of that energy comes from fossil fuels, coal and other sources of energy that are not clean or renewable.

 So, when selecting a font for a web-based project, we need to consider how much energy needs to be consumed in order to load that font.
 There are a couple of ways that a font can impact the amount of energy that is needed to load a page: